 It is a free bookmarking online service that is available to account holders.
 It is a cloud-based service that allows users to bookmark web pages and add labels or notes.
 Users can access bookmarks from any device by signing into their Google account.
 This service is designed to store a single user’s bookmarks instead of social and enterprise online bookmarking services that encourage sharing bookmarks.
-The bookmarks are searchable, and searches are performed on the full text of the bookmark; including page title, labels, and notes.
-In this article, we will discuss where does chrome store bookmarks.
-Also, Chrome has a feature that lets you mute tabs.
-Learn how.

-Contents
+Table of Contents

 What Is A Bookmark In Google Chrome?

-The latest Windows 10 update is a large update that takes longer than usual to complete, and please be patient.
+The latest Windows 10 update is a large update that takes longer than usual to complete, so please be patient.
 In addition, this update resets both Chrome and Firefox bookmarks back to the default.

 Chrome Bookmarks